digideskio/pakyo-org/posts/2014-03-04-zero_eight.md

       </h1>
     </div>

 As you can see, back-end code is now expressed in terms of *data* rather than a *view-specific language*.
-This makes it possible to perform complete front-end refactors without changing any back-end code, so long as the same underlying data is represented.
+This allows the view structure to evolve independently of the back-end, making it possible to perform front-end refactors without changing any back-end code (so long as the same data model is represented).

 Read more about view transformation and data binding [here](http://pakyow.com/docs/data_binding).

 ## What's Next?

-0.8 is the most stable release we've put out.
-There shouldn't be any major changes to the public API between 0.8 and 1.0.
+0.8 is the most stable release yet.
+There should not be any major changes to the public API between 0.8 and 1.0.
 So, we hope to be on a more frequent release cycle from this point forward.
-At the same time, we plan to put out more content to help you use Pakyow to build your web apps.
+At the same time, we plan to put out more content to help you learn and use Pakyow.

-We are planning for one more major release before hitting 1.0.
+We are planning for one more major release before 1.0.
 A full roadmap will be published in the coming weeks, but our efforts will be focused in two main areas:

 - A new pakyow-ui library for building auto-updating views
 - Better integration with other Ruby web frameworks